 - Accessibility Support will make every effort to work with publishers to receive e-text in a timely manner and in a useable format.

 - All requests for unformatted e-text will be made for a preferred and useable format.
 Requests for formatted e-text will require the student to electronically submit the Alternative Text Request form online.

 - Students may also have a need to request formatted/edited text.
 Requests for formatted e-text will require the student to electronically submit the Alternative Text Request form online.
-The student will also need to deliver a hard copy textbook and instructor's class syllabus to the DSS Office.

 - In order to meet immediate needs of as many students as possible, formatted alternate text may be provided in stages based on the course syllabus and direction from the student making the request.